Feeling like a kid in wonderland is the best way to describe the atmosphere in Sintra, Portugal.

 The best reason to become an architect has to be this: to turn a fantasy drawing into reality.

-And Pena Palace is a place that makes you stay and wonder at every corner, while capturing every façade, door, window, tower and wall from every angle.
+And Pena Palace is a place that makes you stay and wonder at every corner while capturing every façade, door, window, tower, and facade from every angle.

 (Also, I got some motion sickness from the first bus ride, that takes you from the train station to the foothills of Pena Palace, so the hike was more than welcomed.)